 - Global spending on business intelligence hardware, software, and services will grow 30% by 2018, achieving a total market value of $114B.

 - Cloud-based Business Intelligence will experience a similar growth rate: 31% by 2018 (from $.75B to $2.94B).

 Businesses all across the globe are realizing the potential benefits of business intelligence, driving the projected growth in the BI/Big Data industry.
 They are seeing impressive ROI, improved decision making, and separation from the competition resulting from their BI investments.
-Now is the time to look into deploying business intelligence iso that you can experience these benefits.
-Distance yourself from the pack.
+Now is the time to look into deploying business intelligence.
 If you wait, you may end up having to play catch up.